 According to Andy and Theresa, as cliche as it sounds, the way you come up with a business idea is to think about your passion.
 What do you like?
 What interests you?
 This is supremely important, because when work gets tough, only your passion for the product or service will keep you going.
 So the key to how to come up with a business idea is to ask, “What am I really enthusiastic about?
 What do I love?”
 Whatever you do, don’t focus on the money.
 Money is a by-product of the quality of your service or product.
 And that quality will only be there if you are passionate.

 According to Andy, this is a huge key to help you come up with a business idea.
 Train your mind to look for problems that need solutions.
+If your business or product solves a problem that many people face, people will likely be interested in the solution your product or service offers.

 According to Andy, you don’t have to come up with a brand new, 100 percent original idea for a product or service.
 You can take an existing business idea--and the important thing is to make it better.
 Improve it!